joecity/jekyll-now/_posts/2015-01-26-product-owner.md

 The backlog is the priority ordered list of <a href="http://en.wikipedia.org/wiki/User_story" target="_blank">User Stories</a> that the team will work on.
 While User Stories may originate from a number of different sources (the team, the sales department, the CEO, etc), it is the Product Owner who must filter through the noise and make the final call on what does and what doesn't go to the top of the Backlog.

+To do this they will have to gauge the value of the stories vs the size of the stories.
+Of course, both of these figures will just be best guesses, but the product owner can get help to guess the value of a story by engaging stakeholders, and communicate with the team to help size them.

+Note: The toughest part here will be saying "no" to new user stories.
+There will likely be far more stories coming in than what the team will be capable of outputting.
+{: .notice}

-This makes the Product Owner a bit like the captain of a sailing ship.
+Owning the backlog makes the Product Owner a bit like the captain of a sailing ship.
 We have all seen videos of the crew on a ship working at a fervent pace, and the whole crew are responsible for how well the ship will move and respond.
 However at the end of the day, the ship will go exactly where the captain points the rudder.
 In the same way, the scrum team will work hard to achieve their sprint goals, and the team is responsible for the quality and speed of its output, but ultimately the product will end up where the Product Owner steers the backlog.

 This is not to say that the team cannot feel some shared ownership of the product, or have some input with writing stories on the backlog.
 There is however, one role who can see the "big picture" and so has the final say on what stories make it into the backlog.
 {: .notice}